bunnyhopenjoyer/l4d2/README.md

 ---

-I'm uploading this for myself, but if you want to use it, you can i don't really give a fuck.
+I'm uploading this for myself, but if you want to use it, you can. i don't really give a fuck.